dynatrace-perfclinics/cloud-automation/sonarqube-metrics/readme.md

 ## Disclaimer
-These projects are not supported by Dynatrace.
+This script is not supported by Dynatrace.

-Any issues please utilize github issues.
-We will try our best to get to your issues.
+Please utilize github issues for any issues that arrise.
+We will try our best to get to your issues in a timely manner.

 # Ingesting SonarQube metrics into Dynatrace